sdiehl/write-you-a-haskell/008_extended_parser.md

       reverse $ sortBy (compare `on` fixityPrec) $ ops
 ```

-Now when parsing a infix operator declarations we simply do a state operation
+Now when parsing an infix operator declaration we simply do a state operation
 and add the operator to the parser state so that all subsequent definitions.
 This differs from Haskell slightly in that operators must be defined before
 their usage in a module.